-- Telephone or text you via ParentHub on the first day of absence if we have not heard from you; - Visit you at home if we have not heard from you by day 3 of absence; - Invite you in to discuss the situation with our Attendance Officer and/or CAFO, Deputy Headteacher or Headteacher if absences persist; - Refer the matter to the County Attendance Team if attendance moves below 90%.
+- Telephone or text you via ParentHub on the first day of absence if we have not heard from you; - Visit you at home if we have not heard from you by day 3 of absence.
+We have a duty of care and if school are concerned for the welfare of a family, a home visit may be made sooner. - Invite you in to discuss the situation with our Attendance Officer and/or CAFO, Deputy Headteacher or Headteacher if absences persist; - Refer the matter to the County Attendance Team if attendance moves below 90%.